mananjp/Escape_Room/README.md

 ## 🚀 Project Overview

-Chat2_0 implements a real-time chat system where users can create or join named chat rooms and communicate through a GUI client.
+Escape Room implements a real-time chat system where users can create or join named chat rooms and communicate through a GUI client.
 The server manages multiple rooms, broadcasts messages, and maintains per-room chat histories saved to disk.

 ## ✨ Key Features